nterreri/thesis/report/main.md

 and reccomendations for the direction of future work on the system.

 # Background Research
-> Both the tractability and invisibility of the software product exposes its
+> "Both the tractability and invisibility of the software product exposes its
-> builders to perpetual changes in requirements.
+> builders to perpetual changes in requirements."

 ## The electronic Health Needs Assessment questionnaire